Zacharias Theophilus: Episcopacy and suffragan metropolitanate

 While a priest, the Sabha Pradhinidhi Mandalam (Highest Democratic Body of the Mar Thoma Church) elected him to the episcopate.
 On 26 April 1980 he was made a ramban by the then Suffragan Metropolitan Philipose Mar Chrysostom.
 On 1 May 1980 Rev Oommen Koruth was consecrated as Bishop of the Mar Thoma Syrian Church and was given the name Zacharias Mar Theophilus by the then Mar Thoma Metropolitan Dr. Alexander Mar Thoma.
+Later, Thirumeni was transferred to the Diocese of North America as the Diocesan Episcopa(bishop) 1991.
+Under his leadership, the diocese, which was only a few churches, grew into a big institution and during this term, the Sinai Mar Thoma Centre is purchased and developed in New York (2320 Merrick Avenue).
+He continued in the diocese until 2001, when he was successed by Rt.
+Rev. Dr. Euyakim Mar Coorilos Episcopa.
 On 3 July 2004 Zacharias Mar Theophilus was installed as the Suffragan Metropolitan of the Church of St Thomas.
 As a bishop he served in the Dioceses of Adoor Mavelikara, Kottayam-Ranni, Kottayam- Kochi, Kunnamkulam-Malabar, North America and Europe and Chenganoor-Mavelikara.

 Ecumenism

 Zacharias Theophilus was deeply committed to ecumenism.
 The Ecumenical journey of Mar Theophilus began from the beds of River Pamba.
 He has been an active participant of Bible society, Student Christian Movement, National Missionary Society, Ecumenical Christian Centre etc. In the 1980s he served as an executive of the Christian Conference of Asia.
-Bishops Theophilus's relationship with the World Council of Churches began with his attendance in the 1989 World Mission and Evangelism Conference held in San Antonio.
+Bishop Theophilus's relationship with the World Council of Churches began with his attendance in the 1989 World Mission and Evangelism Conference held in San Antonio.
 The first WCC Assembly that he attended was held at Canberra in 1991.
 There he was elected to the Central Committee of the World Council of Churches and later to the Executive members of the WCC.
 The same process also repeated in the Harare assembly of the WCC which was held on 1998.
 He attended as the representative of the Mar Thoma Church in the 1998 Lambeth Conference.
-He was Ecumenical Advisor of the Mar Thoma Church's Delegation in the WCC General Assembly of 2006 held in Porto Alerge Brazil.
+He was Ecumenical Advisor of the Mar Thoma Church's Delegation in the WCC General Assembly of 2006 held in Porto Alegre, Brazil.
 He represented the WCC in various ecumenical and pastoral solidarity visits as part of the Decade to Overcome Violence (2001-2010).
 Zacharias Mar Theophilus was also a member of the Special Commission on Orthodox Participation in the WCC, a member of the WCC Asia Regional Group (1999-2006) and the WCC-CCA Joint Working Group.

 His efforts in the WCC alongside other Ecumenical leaders of the Mar Thoma Syrian Church led to the Mar Thoma Syrian Church officially being proclaimed as an Independent Family of its own, that is Independent, Oriental and Orthodox.
 The Church was recognized as a separate ecclesiastical traditional church which blends unique attribute from the Syriac Orient theology at the same time reformed in its social and evangelical mission.